Understanding Sentencing Guidelines

 Sentencing guidelines systems can typically be characterized by one or more of the following goals and purposes:

-- Proportionality: Punishment should be appropriate – what the offender deserves – given the seriousness of the offense and the unique characteristics of the offender.
+- Proportionality: Punishment severity should generally be proportionate to the seriousness of the offense, while taking into account the unique characteristics of each case.

 - Uniformity: Similar offenders who commit similar crimes should receive similar sentences.

 - Ensuring Public Safety: The recommended punishments should serve public safety by ensuring that violent offenders are recommended to prison and that the recommended punishments address not only the punishment the offender deserves, but also the punishment that will aid in the offender’s rehabilitation and reintegration with society.

 Additionally, when sentencing is implemented uniformly, as under sentencing guidelines, the resulting sentences are fairly predictable and jurisdictions can begin to use that information to forecast and manage correctional resources.
 By tracking both recommended guidelines sentences and actual sentencing decisions, a jurisdictions can create a rich data set from which it can develop a long-term forecasting model or gauge the impact of pending legislation or guidelines modifications.